Hundred Stay Tokyo Shinjuku is a reasonably priced apartment style hotel in the Okubo area near Shinjuku.

-The hotel is quite basic, but the rooms are all spacious and with many configurations for families or multiple guests.
+The hotel is quite basic, but the rooms are spacious, with many configurations for families or multiple guests.

-There’s a large dining/lounge area for guests on the ground floor and also a laundry facility.
+There’s a large dining/lounge area for guests on the ground floor, plus a laundry facility.
 The hotel lobby and shared areas are perfectly functional, but if you’re looking for somewhere nice to hang out, you can easily hop on the train and explore the options in Shinjuku and beyond.

 What are the rooms like?

-There’s a USB and power outlet on the headboard of the bed, and a reasonable desk space.
-There’s a large TV, an even a DVD player, should you happen to have some DVD’s in your suitcase!
+The USB and power outlet are on the headboard of the bed, and there’s a decent amount of desk space.
+Rooms feature a large TV, and even a DVD player should you happen to have some DVDs in your suitcase!

 How big are the rooms?

-The rooms start at 25m2, so they are large for Tokyo Hotel standards.
-Family rooms and their 2 bedroom apartments go up to over 60m2.
+The rooms start at 25 m2, so they are large by Tokyo hotel standards.
+Family rooms and the 2-bedroom apartments go up to over 60 m2.

 Are the rooms comfortable?

 Even the smallest rooms have a sofa, desk and chair, so there’s plenty of space to sprawl out and relax.
-As the Hotel has a number of high floors, most rooms have a nice Tokyo city-scape view, so you can easily pass some time just watching life going on below.
+The hotel is a tall building, so most rooms offer a nice view of Tokyo’s cityscape.
+You can easily pass some time watching life going on below.

 What’s the view like?

-As the hotel has both high floors and is a way from central Shinjuku, there’s a pretty good uninterrupted view from most rooms.
+The hotel is tall and set just far enough from central Shinjuku for good uninterrupted views from most rooms.
 It’s not quite the Lost in Translation view Scarlett Johansson had from the Park Hyatt Tokyo, but it’s great for a hotel at this price point.

 What’s the location like?

-Okubo is Tokyo’s Korea Town, so if you want some K-pop vibes and bibimbap on your trip to Tokyo, then this is the hotel for you.
-Although named Hundred Stay Shinjuku, the main Shinjuku station is quite a long walk away – it’s best to jump on the near by JR line at Okubo and ride one short stop.
+Okubo is Tokyo’s Koreatown, so if you want some K-pop vibes and bibimbap on your trip to Tokyo, then this is the hotel for you.
+Although named Hundred Stay Shinjuku, the main Shinjuku Station is quite a long walk away.
+It’s best to jump on the nearby JR train line at Okubo Station and ride one short stop.

 How do I get there from the airports?

-Being near Shinjuku, there’s plenty of choice for aiport access.
-There’s a short extra step getting from Shinjuku to Hundred Stay Tokyo Shinjuku – either one stop on the JR Sobu line, or a short taxi ride.
-See our article on Getting from Narita to Shinjuku and Haneda Airport to Tokyo for full details.
+Being near Shinjuku, airport access is fairly straightforward.
+There’s a short extra step getting from Shinjuku to Hundred Stay Tokyo Shinjuku — either one stop on the JR Sobu Line or a short taxi ride.
+See our article on getting from Narita to Shinjuku and Haneda Airport to Tokyo for full details.

 How is the access to trains and subway?

-The nearby JR Okubu station gets you to well-connected Shinjuku station in 2 minutes.
-There’s also the JR Shin-Okubo Yamanote line about 7 mins walk away, so you almost have the same ease of acesss as many of the Hotels in Shinjuku.
+The nearby JR Okubo Station gets you to well-connected Shinjuku Station in 2 minutes.
+There’s also the JR Shin-Okubo Yamanote Line about a 7-minute walk away.
+That means you’ll have about the same ease of acesss as you would from many of the hotels in Shinjuku.
 Whether you’re planning a day trip to see Mount Fuji, or just exploring the city, this hotel is a pretty good point to start from.

-The Okubo area has unmistakable Korea town vibes – youngsters filling up the streets, Korean food, tapioca, or whatever is the latest teenage Korean trend.
+The Okubo area has unmistakable Koreatown vibes, with youngsters filling up the streets, Korean food, tapioca, or whatever the latest teenage Korean trend is.
 It’s also a love hotel district, and with its proximity to Shinjuku, there’s a reasonable amount of activity at night.
 It’s not a full-blown nightlife district though, so noise isn’t a major concern.

-The hotel rooms are far away from street level, so as during our review stay, you’ll probably find your room nice and quiet.
+The hotel rooms are far away from street level, so you’ll probably find your room nice and quiet as we did during our stay.

-If you’re not much of a fan of Korean food, there’s still plenty of other Japanese cuisine options in the area and generally on the cheaper end of the spectrum.
+If you’re not much of a Korean food fan, there are plenty of other Japanese cuisine options in the area and generally on the cheaper end of the spectrum.
 There’s also a supermarket at the base of the hotel, which is handy for breakfast and quick meals (there should be at least a microwave in every room).

 What points of interest are within walking distance of the hotel?